The peculiarity of the situation in the town of

 Investigations have shown the adverse impact of these compounds on female

-reproductive functions.
-Staff of the Scientific Research Institute of Occupational Medicine and Human
+Scientific Research Institute of Occupational Medicine and Human

 Ecology, East Siberian Scientific Centre SB RAS, have determined that a high